Waking up is an endless losing what you think you know, like a wave of destruction that leaves nothing, but what is true. —Unmani

 Stage 1 — Spiritual Awakening

 In the first stage of ego death, we begin to “wake up” to life.
-Our process of spiritual awakening might be triggered by a life crisis, a tragedy, a chronic illness, or simply the natural process of soulful maturing.
+Our process of spiritual awakening might be triggered by an existential crisis, a tragedy, a chronic illness, or simply the natural process of soulful maturing.
 When we experience a spiritual awakening, we begin to search for more depth in life.
 Often, we ask big questions such as “what is my purpose?” “what is the meaning of life?” and “what happens after death?”
 Spiritual awakenings are triggered by the sensation that something profound is missing in life, and are accompanied by the feelings of depression and anxiety.
 You can learn more about the spiritual awakening process in our book.